Oasis - True Travel Experiences

 Drinking water

-It is not advisable to drink the tap water in Singapore.
+Although safer than most of Asia, it is not advisable to drink the tap water in Singapore.
 Bottled water is very widely available and very cheap.

 A brief history